Dual-Form Pavilion

 The front view of Linear Pavilion

-Interior view of the Linear Pavilion
+Interior view of Linear Pavilion

-Side View of Short Axis
+Side View of Cross Section

-The Linear Pavilion under the setting sun
+Linear Pavilion under the setting sun

-Children‘s activities under the pavilion
+Children's activities under Linear Pavilion